Teacher Guided Architecture Search: Experiments and Results

 We first investigated if the teacher similarity evaluation measure (P+TG) of premature networks improves the prediction of \textit{mature} performance (compared to evaluation of only \textit{premature} performance, P).
 To do this, we made a pool of CNN architectures for which we computed the \textit{premature} and \textit{mature} performances as well as the \textit{premature} RDMs (a measure of the internal feature representation, see \ref{sec_rdm}) at every model layer.
 To select the CNN architectures in the pool we first ran several performance-guided architecture searches with 20 epoch/sample training (see section \ref{sec_cnn_search} and supplementary material) and then selected 116 architectures found at different stages of the search.
 These networks had a wide range of \emph{mature} performance levels that also included the best network architectures found during each search.

-In experiments carried out in this paper, we used a variant of ResNet \cite{He2015} with 54 convolutional layers ($n$=9) as the teacher network.
+In experiments carried out in sections 4.1 to 4.3, we used a variant of ResNet \cite{He2015} with 54 convolutional layers ($n$=9) as the teacher network.
 This architecture was selected as the \textit{teacher} because it is high performing (top-1 accuracy of 94.75\% and 75.89\% on CIFAR10 and CIFAR100 datasets respectively).
 Notably, the teacher architecture is not in our search spaces (see supp. material).
-The features after each of the three stacks of residual blocks (here named L1-L3) were chosen as the teacher's internal features, and a RDM was created from each using random subsample of features in that layer.
-We did not attempt to optimize this choice — these were chosen simply because they sampled approximately evenly over the full depth of the teacher.
+Layer activations after each of the three stacks of residual blocks (here named L1-L3) were chosen as the teacher's internal feature maps.
+For each feature map, we took 10 random subsample of features, computed the RDM for each subsample, and then computed the average RDM across all subsamples.
+We did not attempt to optimize the choice of layers in the teacher network — these were chosen simply because they sampled approximately evenly over the full depth of the teacher.

 In order to find the optimum TG weight factor, we varied the $\alpha$ parameter and measured the change in correlation between the P+TG score and the mature performance (Figure \ref{fig_alpha_weights}).
 We observed that higher $\alpha$ led to larger gains in predicting the mature performance when models were trained only for few epochs ($\le$2.5 epochs).
 However, with more training, larger $\alpha$ values reduced the predictability.
 We found that for networks trained for $\sim$2 epochs, a value of $\alpha=1$ is close to optimum.
 The combined ``P+TG" score (see \ref{section_pts}) composes the best predictor of \textit{mature} performance during most of the early training period (Figure \ref{fig_mat_premat_corr}-bottom).
 This observation was consistent with previous findings that learning in deep networks predominantly happen ``bottom-up" \cite{Raghu2017}.